w3s7y/revels-learning/README.md

 As such the project also serves as a good introduction to running docker containers, building your own containers etc.

 ## Data collection method
-Our data was collected manually through physical measurement of 10 bags of revels chocolates (approximately 1.2KG).
+Our data was collected manually through physical measurement of bags of revels chocolates.
 The general method was as follows.

 * Put a glass of water in the fridge, this is a cool project and the water needs to be just as cool!
 * Grab a bag